 Quick Answer: Alpha Picks Wins for Most Investors

 Alpha Picks is the better choice for most investors comparing these two services.
-It delivers a documented, transparent portfolio with a verified 308.3% total return since July 2022 — roughly 3.7x what the S&P 500 returned over the same period.
 You get two picks per month, clear buy and sell signals, and full visibility into every position the service has ever recommended.

-The core trade-off: Alpha Picks costs more ($449-499/year vs $249/year) and has a shorter history (3.6 years vs 37 years).
-But it also has independently verified returns, full position transparency, and a system that requires nothing from you except patience.
-In February 2026’s 81-point dispersion environment, both quant approaches have a structural edge over passive indexing.
+The core trade-off: Alpha Picks costs more ($449–499/year vs $249/year) and has a shorter history (4.1 years vs 37 years).
+It also has an independently verified book, full position transparency, and a system that requires nothing from you except patience.
+Both quant approaches have a structural edge over a crowded index.
+Only one of them is a book.

 Side-by-Side Comparison